davidkey/CurseJarBot/README.md

 Note that you must supply a ```discord.api.token``` - copy ```application.properties.sample``` to ```application.properties``` and update accordingly.

-See https://github.com/BtoBastian/Javacord for more information about aquiring a discord api token.
+See https://github.com/BtoBastian/Javacord for more information about acquiring a discord api token.